AlfioEmanueleFresta/practical-one-time-pad/extension.rst

   Using the keystream generator introduced above, with a keys length of 8 bytes, write a stream cipher function.

+  Note:
-  Note that the length of the message may not be a multiple of the length of the keys in the keystream.
+    The length of the message may not be a multiple of the length of the keys in the keystream.
 You should pad your message with NULL bytes (``b'\x00'`` in Python) at the end of the message, until it is of an acceptable length.

   Use your stream cipher to encrypt the following message, with the key
   provided: